-- Effective 1 January 2019, the Labuan Business Activity Tax Law has been revised and accordingly, Labuan registered entities can no longer elect to pay the RM20 thousand flat tax rate and instead are subject to 3% tax on the audited net profits.
-In 2021, IGI Labuan recorded tax expense of USD 71 thousand representing 3% of the audited net profits (2020: USD 66 thousand). - IGI Casablanca Representative Office has no income sources.
+- According to the Labuan Business Activity Tax Law, Labuan registered entities are subject to 3% tax on the audited net profits.
+In 2022, IGI Labuan recorded tax expense of USD 57 thousand representing 3% of the audited net profits (2021: USD 71 thousand). - IGI Casablanca Representative Office has no income sources.
 According to Casablanca Finance City Tax Code, regional offices are taxed at a rate of 10%.
 The taxable base is 5% of the operating cost. - IGI UK is subject to corporate taxation in accordance with the UK Tax Law.